 The star of the Yokohama display, however, was the holy grail of Z-cars, a Nissan Fairlady Z432R.
 Though it shares only one letter difference with the already-potent, S20-powered Fairlady Z432, it’s a completely different car built specifically for racing with with weight savings.
 The most obvious change is the FRP hood, but close inspection will reveal acrylic windows instead of glass, and a micrometer will uncover 0.2mm thinner gauge steel than the standard model.
 In total, it’s over 220 pounds lighter.
 Because it was never street legal, it is estimated that only 10 were sold.

 Yokohama’s purpose of wrangling a unicorn for the Auto Salon was to introduce the re-release of its famous Advan HF Type D tire on the occasion of the company’s 100th anniversary.
-Debuting in 1981, the originals featured Yokohama’s innovative dimple-treaded design on the outer half, racing slicks on inner.
+Debuting in 1981, the originals featured a racing slick on the outer half, and Yokohama’s innovative dimple-treaded design on the inner.
 The modern reincarnation of course has channels on the inside for street driving, but it is quite possibly the most appropriate tire on the market today available for historic cars.

 We couldn’t resist parting with one last insane creation — this is the Tokyo Auto Salon, after all — and that is the Obayashi Factory Nissan Cube.
 Sure, it’s a rolling speaker amp , but painted in traditional bosozoku purple and fitted with bubble flares and the front end of a C130 Nissan Laurel, it’s the kind of thing we’ve come to expect from Japan’s maddest car show.